kellpossible/blog/content/Adventures/21-SkiingInJapan.rst

 while, we found some tracks and realised we had completed a circle!

 That afternoon we joined the rest of the family at the carpark.
-I went skiing with their father (who was feeling better) just off the road, and finally returned to meet the family at the Onsen!
+I went skiing with their father (who was feeling better) in the trees above the road, and finally returned to meet the family at the Onsen!
 It was cold, and the snow was falling into the hot pools outside, the end of the last day skiing in Hokkaido.

 I came to Japan not so much seeking good skiing, as seeking the opportunity to meet new people; to see a different culture, and have